-- Terminal cleaning should always be performed after a resident has vacated the room and is not expected to return.
-In addition to the routine cleaning protocols, a terminal clean is needed. - Removal of all detachable objects from a room or cohort area, including laundry and curtains; - Removal of waste; - Cleaning (wiping) of lighting and ventilation components on the ceiling; - Cleaning of the upper surfaces of hard-to-reach fixtures and fittings; - Cleaning of all other sites and surfaces working from those at higher level down to floor level - A terminal clean checklist is good practice to support cleaning or household staff to effectively complete all environmental cleaning tasks, which should be signed off by the cleaning supervisor before the room reopens for occupancy
+- Terminal cleaning should always be performed after a resident who has had infectious COVID-19 has vacated the room and is not expected to return.
+In addition to the routine cleaning protocols, a terminal clean is needed; - a.
+Removal of all detachable objects from a room or cohort area, including laundry and curtains;

+- b.
+Removal of waste; - c.
+Cleaning (wiping) of lighting and ventilation components on the ceiling; - d.
+Cleaning of the upper surfaces of hard-to-reach fixtures and fittings; - e.
+Cleaning of all other sites and surfaces working from those at higher level down to floor level. - A terminal clean checklist is good practice to support cleaning or household staff to effectively complete all environmental cleaning tasks, which should be signed off by the cleaning supervisor before the room reopens for occupancy; - 3.
 The use of novel technologies for room disinfection have not been shown to add value beyond standard cleaning and disinfection and are not recommended.
 If they are used, they must be used in addition to and not as a substitute for cleaning.